twolfson/nightclub-physics/README.md

 Finding space to dance can be finnicky.
 There are a few things that impact dancefloor density:

 - Time, usually every city as a "peak" when the club is most packed
-    - The dancefloor will be less packaged before/after peak
+    - The dancefloor will be less packged before/after peak
     - For example, in Chicago peak is usually from midnight to 1:30AM.
 However, this can vary between venues (e.g. different closing times) and definitely varies between cities
 - Artist/DJ, crowds usually have a shared taste so people will go get drinks/smoke if they aren't digging a set
 - Location, typically the sides and back of a dancefloor are least crowded